If you’ve ever bought property before, you’ve probably glanced at your deed and noticed its legal description.

-If this is incorrect, then you don’t actually legally own what you think you do.
+If this is incorrect, then you don’t legally own what you think you do.

-Legal descriptions are essential to the land buying process, and thus knowing how to read legal description of property is equally as important.
+Legal descriptions are essential to the land buying process, and thus knowing how to read the legal description of a property is equally as important.

 Even long-time real estate investors don’t give much thought to these letter-number combinations.

 They get copied and pasted from document to document without thought.

 Get the legal description of your property checked through a land survey so that you know you have everything aligned and ready to go.

 As you begin learning about reading legal descriptions, you’ll realize that there are different types of legal descriptions.

 Understanding the difference can help you as you delve into this part of landowning and land buying.

 Lot and block: The simplest of the most common survey types to understand.

 The lot and block system is most often associated with a planned subdivision.